 John Cardy received his BA (1968) in Mathematics and PhD (1971) in Theoretical Physics from Cambridge University.
 After postdoctoral studies at CERN, Geneva and the University of California, Santa Barbara, he joined the faculty at Santa Barbara in 1977.
 In 1993 he moved to Oxford University, where until 2014 he was a Senior Research Fellow at All Souls College (now an Emeritus Fellow) and a Professor of Theoretical Physics.
 He is also an Honorary Fellow of Downing College, Cambridge.
+From 2015-2023 he was a Visitng Professor then a Research Physicist at University of California, Berkeley.

 His research prior to 1978 was in particle physics, in particular the study of high-energy diffraction scattering.
 After this, he applied methods of quantum field theory and the renormalization group to condensed matter, especially to critical phenomena in both pure and disordered equilibrium and non-equilibrium systems.
 In the 1980s he helped develop the theory of conformal invariance and its applications to these problems, ideas which also had an impact in string theory and the physics of black holes.